house1975/electron/docs/tutorial/devtools-extension.md

 1. Navigate to `chrome://extensions`, and find its extension ID, which is a hash string like `fmkadmapgofadopljbjfkapdkoienihi`.
-1. Find out the filesystem location used by Chrome for storing extensions:
    * on Windows it is `%LOCALAPPDATA%\Google\Chrome\User Data\Default\Extensions`;
    * on Linux it could be:
      * `~/.config/google-chrome/Default/Extensions/`